nodejs/node/doc/api/buffer.md

 Returns an un-pooled `Buffer`.

-In order to avoid the garbage collection overhead of creating many individually allocated Buffers, by default allocations under 4KB are sliced from a single larger allocated object.
+In order to avoid the garbage collection overhead of creating many individually allocated `Buffer` instances, by default allocations under 4KB are sliced from a single larger allocated object.
 This approach improves both performance and memory usage since v8 does not need to track and cleanup as many `Persistent` objects.

-In the case where a developer may need to retain a small chunk of memory from a pool for an indeterminate amount of time, it may be appropriate to create an un-pooled Buffer instance using `SlowBuffer` then copy out the relevant bits.
+In the case where a developer may need to retain a small chunk of memory from a pool for an indeterminate amount of time, it may be appropriate to create an un-pooled `Buffer` instance using `SlowBuffer` then copy out the relevant bits.

+Example:

 ```js
 // Need to keep around a few small chunks of memory